 Adderall affects people very differently, depending on whether or not they have a medical need for it.
 For people diagnosed with ADHD who are prescribed Adderall in a legitimate, legal manner, the drug helps them to focus on tasks without becoming endlessly distracted.
 Here’s the difference: people who use Adderall without a medical need for it will experience a much stronger effect—a supercharged focus and motivation for tasks at school and beyond.

 Quitting Adderall: What to Expect

-The rapid withdrawal causes extreme discomfort and brings on a handful of potentially dangerous effects—even hallucinations have been reported.
+The rapid withdrawal from Adderall causes extreme discomfort and brings on a handful of potentially dangerous effects—even hallucinations have been reported.

 The detox process involves a progressive decrease in Adderall dosage that takes place under the supervision of trained medical staff.
 Eventually, the dosage will become so low that the patient can completely stop taking it without experiencing the effects of withdrawal.